maxemitchell/portfolio/docs/contentful-to-markdown-migration.md

 # Contentful to Markdown Migration Plan

+## ✅ MIGRATION COMPLETED
+**Blog posts have been successfully migrated to static markdown files.**

 ## Overview
-This document outlines the step-by-step migration from Contentful CMS to a local markdown-based content system for the portfolio website.
+This document outlined the step-by-step migration from Contentful CMS to a local markdown-based content system for the portfolio website.

 ## Assumptions to Confirm